|

 happens to the clippings?

-it will actually mulch more effectively than most conventional
+mulch more effectively than most conventional mowers, thereby

-mowers, thereby leaving smaller clippings that fall into
+leaving smaller clippings that fall into the grass.
+These

-the grass.
-These smaller clippings provide for quick decomposition
+smaller clippings provide for quick decomposition into a

 Is